E.W.

 was discovered in the 1830's but it wasn't until 1886 that William

-Stanley, working for Westinghouse built the first refined,
+Stanley, working for Westinghouse built the first reliable

-commercially used transformer.
-His work was built upon some rudimentary
+commercial transformer.
+His work was built upon some rudimentary designs

-designs by the Ganz Company in Hungary (ZBD Transformer 1878), and
+by the Ganz Company in Hungary (ZBD Transformer 1878), and Lucien

-Lucien Gaulard and John Dixon Gibbs in England.
-Nikola Tesla did not
+Gaulard and John Dixon Gibbs in England.
+Nikola Tesla did not invent

 1885